DeLiVR: Differential Spatiotemporal Lie Bias for Efficient Video Deraining: Experiments

 We use Peak Signal-to-Noise Ratio, Structural Similarity Index, and Learned Perceptual Image Patch Similarity as the main metrics.
 Higher PSNR/SSIM and lower LPIPS indicate better video restoration quality.
 For downstream evaluation, we adopt mean Average Precision for object detection and mean Intersection over Union for semantic segmentation.

 \paragraph{Implementation Details} Our DeLiVR model is implemented using the PyTorch framework and trained on 8 NVIDIA 3090 GPUs.
 We use the AdamW optimizer with an initial learning rate of $2 \times 10^{-4}$.
 The learning rate is decayed over 5000 epochs using a cosine annealing schedule.
-We set the batch size to 64 and enable automatic mixed precision (AMP) for training efficiency.
-For each input, we randomly sample a window of $T=5$ consecutive frames from the video sequences and apply a random crop to a spatial resolution of $256 \times 256$.
+We set the batch size to 64.
+For each input, we randomly sample a window of $T=5$ consecutive frames from the video sequences.
 Our model is trained with an L1 reconstruction loss, aiming to restore the clean center frame from the rainy input sequence.